-Widely found in products used throughout society, beryllium improves the way we live and work.
-A naturally occurring element, beryllium is one-third lighter than aluminium, yet has six times the specific stiffness of steel.
+Beryllium improves the way we live and work and is widely found in products used throughout society.
+Beryllium is a naturally occurring element that is one-third lighter than aluminium, yet has six times the specific stiffness of steel.
 Beryllium is the fourth element on the Periodic Table with the symbol “Be”.

 While it is still unknown to many, this metal imparts remarkable physical and performance qualities to its end-use products making for a better, more connected and safer world.